afeld/computing-in-context/index.md

 Attending class is mandatory, but most importantly, important.
 Learning programming requires commitment from the part of the student and the skills are built out of practice.
 If you miss an experience in class, you miss an important learning moment and the class misses your contribution.

 Attendance is only taken for the lab sessions; see below and [grading](#grading) for details.
-If you are absent, we trust that it's for a good reason.
+If you are absent, we trust that it's for a good reason: scheduling conflicts, [religious observance](https://universitypolicies.columbia.edu/content/religious-accommodation-policy), etc. We don't excuse absences beyond that, except in exceptional circumstances.
 If you're sick, please stay home and rest.

 You are responsible for getting caught up on what was covered, without asking the instructors/TAs to re-teach the material to you.
 You may want to ask a classmate for notes.